zwc1625/reading-errors-and-debugging-using-pry-lab-nyc01-seng-ft-080320/README.md

+Debug the instructor's broken code.
+YOU CAN DO IT!

 Here's a thing that you should know.
 Until you fix the "you_called.rb," ain't nothing gonna work.
 Not even the tests.
 Get that fixed and go from there!

+Also, ignore "missing_file.rb".
+It's not working.